Minatsukiyoshino/Wrinkle_force_microscopy/README.md

             matplotlib 3.0.2,
             opencv-python 4.1.0.25
 ## unzip data.zip will acquire training data.
-    The data is divided into 2 parts, set the trigger '--dataset' in train.py and test.py to train or test it.
+    Please unzip the items to '/data' not 'data/data' The data is divided into 2 parts, set the trigger '--dataset' in train.py and test.py to train or test it.
     In a set of training folder, the train folder is for training, the val folder is for testing.
 ## The value of the force and the visualization of it can be acquired at the same time by running test.py.